MicrosoftDocs/architecture-center/docs/solution-ideas/articles/search-and-query-using-openai-service.md

 ### Potential use cases

 This solution provides value to organizations in industries like pharmaceutical companies and financial services.
 It applies to any company that has a large number of documents with embedded information.
-This AI-powered end-to-end search solution can be used to extract meaningful information from the documents based on the user query to provide a ChatGPT-style QnA experience.
+This AI-powered end-to-end search solution can be used to extract meaningful information from the documents based on the user query to provide a ChatGPT-style question and answer experience.

 ## Contributors